labbit-eu/transport_tools/README.md

 ## Overview

-Using the *TransportTools engine*, end-users can get access to
+Using the *TransportTools* engine, end-users can get access to
 * efficient analyses of molecular tunnels in extensive MD simulations, including those originating from massively parallel calculations or very long simulations,
 * information on molecular voids in the biomolecules with their actual utilization by small molecules,
 * rigorous comparison of transport processes in different simulation sets, e.g., contrasting transport in the original system and system perturbed by mutations, different solvents, presence of ligands, etc.